-Supplemental sheet A is prepared by the examiner before publication of the application, regardless of whether this is with the search report (A1 publication) or without it (A2 publication).
+Supplemental sheet A is prepared by the search division before publication of the application, regardless of whether this is with the search report (A1 publication) or without it (A2 publication).
 The information contained in supplemental sheet A is needed for the publication of the application.

 If the search report is published separately (A3 publication), information about the abstract is not given in the communication.
 The information sent to the applicant includes the title of the invention and the figure, if any, of the drawings to be published with the abstract.

-In exceptional cases, the examiner may change the abstract after the search has been carried out.
+In exceptional cases, the search division may change the abstract after the search has been carried out.
 However, if this is done after the application has been published A2, supplemental sheet A is not reissued;

 The European Patent Bulletin is published in all three official languages of the EPO according to Art.
 14(7)(a) and contains the entries made in the Register of European Patents, which, according to Rule 143(1)(c), must contain the title of the invention.
 Consequently, the title is required in all three official languages of the EPC.